masonclouse/categorical-sectional/readme.md

 #### pixel_count

 If you are using ws2811 based LEDs then you may need to change "pixel_count".
-Each strand will come with a numbe rof LEDs.
+Each strand will come with a number of LEDs.
 You you are using a single strand, then set this number to that count.
 If you have combined strands, then set the total number of lights.

 #### gpio_port